 Ghosts have been a fixture in entertainment for centuries, and are an entity you see across many different genres — and it’s easy to see why.
 Stories about lost souls returning to haunt us tap into the universal fear of death and the terrifying question of what happens to us after we die.
-It is a fascinating concept that can be used to tell just about any story, be it comedy, romance, and of course, horror.
+It’s a fascinating concept that can be used to tell just about any story, be it a comedy movie, a romance movie, or of course, horror movies.

 Remember when “I see dead people” was the most quoted line in cinema?
-Well, it’s all thanks to M. Night Shyamalan’s cultural phenomenon, The Sixth Sense.
+Well, it’s all thanks this M. Night Shyamalan movie and cultural phenomenon, The Sixth Sense.

 The Innocents follows a Miss Gidden (Deborah Kerr), a governess who becomes convinced the two children she’s been charged with looking after are actually possessed by nefarious spirits.

 By constantly making us question Gidden’s sanity, tension is built up to the extreme, and perfectly crafted ambiguity keeps you engaged throughout the entire film.
 The Innocents is an incredibly clever ghost movie that does an excellent job at putting you in Gidden’s shoes, making you question your own perceptions of the supernatural while also dragging you into a chilling mystery.

 Directed by Tobe Hooper (The Texas Chain Saw Massacre) and produced by Steven Spielberg, you can’t talk about Hollywood hauntings without mentioning the spooky American classic, Poltergeist.

 With its eerie atmosphere and fun story, the film was nominated for three Academy Awards in the year of its release, and to this day, the movie still has one of the creepiest doll scenes we have ever seen — sorry, Annabelle, but you just can’t beat possessed clowns.